krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 ```

 If there is any sample gathered during ```actualWork()``` the profiler can add ```contextId``` to
-the sample in JFR file.
+the sample in the JFR file.
 Such a functionality is introduced in
 [Context ID PR](https://github.com/jvm-profiling-tools/async-profiler/pull/576){:target="_blank"}.
 For now that PR is not merged to the master, but it's a matter of paperwork, I hope it will be
 merged soon.